openmpf/openmpf-docker/components/python/README.md

 # every time your source code changes.
 # e.g. RUN pip3 install --no-cache-dir 'opencv-python>=4.4.0' 'tensorflow>=2.1.0'

+# `--mount=type=tmpfs,target=/tmp` will bind-mount a temporary space that only exists in the host
+# memory.
+We use the temporary space to build the Python package.
 # `--mount=target=.` will bind-mount the root of the build context on to the current working
 # directory which is set to $SRC_DIR in the base image.
 # The [install-component.sh](./install-component.sh) script will install your component in to your